lab2023/lab2023.com/source/posts/2014-05-09-life-saving-commands-nohup-and-disown.md

 jobs -l -p
 ```

-Do not forget to quit the sleep job running in background, because we don't need that now:
+Do not forget to quit the sleep job running in background, because we don't need that now, either:

 ```bash
 kill -s QUIT $(ps aux | grep '[s]leep' | awk '{print $2}')